facebook/fresco/docs/01-using-controllerbuilder.md

 ### Building a DraweeController

-Then pass the image request to a [PipelineDraweeControllerBuilder](../javadoc/reference/com/facebook/drawee/backends/pipeline/PipelineDraweeControllerBuilder.html).
-You then specify additional options for the controller:
+Pass the uri to a [PipelineDraweeControllerBuilder](../javadoc/reference/com/facebook/drawee/backends/pipeline/PipelineDraweeControllerBuilder.html).
+Then specify additional options for the controller:

 ```java
 ControllerListener listener = new BaseControllerListener() {...}